Converting Contaminants into Capital

 There are several methods on the market to capture dissolved solids in groundwater, but one treatment we’re researching has the potential to be one of the cheapest and most efficient yet.
 The process may also go a step further and capture these solids for recovery and reuse, which can offset project costs.

 Dissolved contaminants, such as arsenic, boron, lithium and selenium, may be found in groundwater near mining, manufacturing, and coal-fired power generation sites.
 They can be hazardous to human health and the surrounding environment.

-Shane McDonald, senior hydrogeology and modeling technical leader, was selected to HDR’s Fellowship Program to advance his novel wicking wells concept, which aims to address these issues and is now patent pending.
+Shane McDonald, senior hydrogeology and modeling technical leader, was selected to HDR’s Fellowship Program to advance his patented wicking wells concept, which aims to address these issues.
 We sat down with McDonald to learn about the project, its status, and potential applications for power generation facilities and industry.

 What is your fellowship project, and how does it address dissolved solids in groundwater?